PeteH32/userAPI_flask/README.md

   * [Automated tests](#automated-tests)
   * [Cleanup](#cleanup)

+## Description

+A full JSON:API rest client, backed by a Postgres database.
+Implements following two API endpoints:

+- `/bmdusers` - Users
+- `/exams` - I added Exams so can show relationships.
+A user can have many exams.

 ## Prerequisites

 Everything runs inside a Docker container, so you do not need to have Python3